01:447:385 Genetic Analysis II

 Exams, Assignments, and Grading Policy

 Weekly graded problem sets.
-Short quizzes in-class.
-Three 80-minute examinations involving short answer questions and emphasizing the solving of problems.
+Short quizzes using google forms in-class.
+Three in-class 80 minute examinations involving short answer questions and emphasizing problem solving.
 Attendance is mandatory, as class participation is a significant portion of the grade.

 Dr. Kim McKim